Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 Hiatal hernias are most common in older people above 50 and the obese.

 A tiny bit of stomach tissue won’t cause problems in most cases.
 You may never know you have a hiatal hernia if the stomach tissue affected is small enough.
-Usually, these tinier hernias are only diagnosed by accident when doctors are checking for a different condition.
+Usually, these tinier hernias are only diagnosed by accident when doctors check for a different condition.

-A larger hiatal hernia can function as a passageway for food and stomach acid to back up into your esophagus.
+A larger hiatal hernia can be a passageway for food and stomach acid to return to your esophagus.
 When this happens, heartburn can result.

 Larger hiatal hernias are usually the only ones to cause symptoms.
 In addition to heartburn and gastric reflux, you may experience the regurgitation of food or liquids, difficulty swallowing, chest or abdominal pain, and shortness of breath.
 You might also feel full immediately after eating.

-In severe cases, you may vomit blood or pass black stool, which indicates the stomach portion has become strangulated.
+In severe cases, you may vomit blood or pass black stool, indicating the stomach has become strangulated.
 See your doctor immediately if you feel pain or experience severe hiatal hernia symptoms.

 How to Diagnose a Hiatal Hernia?